jordangeorge/jordangeorge.github.com/README.md

 Notes:
-- Using temp data in mLab at the moment
+- using temp data in mLab at the moment
 - errors coming from disqus on /post/:id pages
+- planning on making responsive